Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

-• muscle weakness
+• muscle weakness,

 • inflammation of the mucous membranes of the eyes, genitals,

-Further progression of the disease without proper treatment leads to numerous kidney pathologies, and the liver becomes dense, increases in size and, in some cases, is painful on digital examination.
+Further progression of the disease without proper treatment leads to numerous kidney pathologies, and the liver becomes dense, increases in size and in some cases is painful on digital examination.

-It is converted into renin by the action of blood cells.
+Under the influence of blood cells, it is converted into renin.
 A large number of cells of this nature control the amount of blood that flows to the renal nephrons.
 However, this controls the volume of fluid that enters the kidneys, as well as the sodium content in it.

 What triggers the production of renin: